-Fig. 9: The radial profiles of the mean (top row) and r.m.s. (bottom row) axial and radial velocities at a distance of 0.5 mm downstream of (a) the fuel stream nozzle exit plane (i.e., $z = -z_e + 0.5$ mm) and (b) the oxidant stream nozzle exit plane (i.e., $z = z_e - 0.5$ mm) for the F/O mode; blue line: LES/PDF simulation, red symbols: experimental data [12].
-The value of $U_b$ is 11.2 m/s.
+Fig. 9 The radial profiles of the mean (top row) and r.m.s. (bottom row) axial and radial velocities at a distance of 0.5 mm downstream of (a) the fuel stream nozzle exit plane (i.e., $z = -z_e + 0.5$ mm) and (b) the oxidant stream nozzle exit plane (i.e., $z = z_e - 0.5$ mm) for the F/O mode; blue line: LES/PDF simulation, red symbols: experimental data [12].
+The value of U_b is 11.2 m/s

-Fig. 10: The centerline profiles of the normalized mean OH species mass fraction for (a) the I/B mode, Case II and (b) the F/O mode; blue line: LES/PDF simulation, red symbols: experimental data [12].
-For the I/B mode, the hot product stream is on the LHS and the inert $N_2$ stream is on the RHS.
-For the F/O mode, the fuel stream is on the LHS and the oxidant stream is on the RHS.
+Fig. 10 The centerline profiles of the normalized mean OH species mass fraction for (a) the I/B mode, Case II and (b) the F/O mode; blue line: LES/PDF simulation, red symbols: experimental data [12].
+For the I/B mode, the hot product stream is on the LHS and the inert N_2 stream is on the RHS.
+For the F/O mode, the fuel stream is on the LHS and the oxidant stream is on the RHS

 Finally we look at the normalized mean OH species mass fraction on the centerline for the I/B and F/O modes.
-Since Case II generally provides a better match with velocity statistics from experiments, the mean profile from Case II only is considered and shown in Fig. 10(a).
-Due to the lack of experimental data for the temperature and many of the species mass fractions, we are only able to compare the normalized mean OH mass fraction profile on the centerline for the F/O mode as shown in Fig. 10(b).
+Since Case II generally provides a better match with velocity statistics from experiments, the mean profile from Case II only is considered and shown in Fig. 10a.
+Due to the lack of experimental data for the temperature and many of the species mass fractions, we are only able to compare the normalized mean OH mass fraction profile on the centerline for the F/O mode as shown in Fig. 10b.
 The comparison is good, although the non-premixed flame predicted by the LES/PDF simulation is slightly towards the fuel nozzle stream side.
 As is evident from Fig. 10, the mean OH profiles are very different for the two modes.
-In the I/B mode, the peak in the profile occurs at the LHS (hot product stream)
+In the I/B mode, the peak in the profile occurs at the LHS (hot product stream nozzle exit) and goes to 0 at the RHS (N_2 stream nozzle exit), whereas for the F/O mode, the peak occurs between the two nozzles due to the formation of the non-premixed flame that is established near the mid-plane.